Skip to main content

 About Equity in Health Research (EHR)

-This major programme within the Diverse Data initiative aims to bridge conversations, turning recommendations from those of diverse ancestry and those within the wider ecosystem into practice.
-It also takes learnings from the Diverse Data initiative and other Equity projects within the organisation to embed more widely within Genomics England with the aim to consolidate what we know and support others to develop and deliver genomic healthcare.
+This major programme within the Diverse Data initiative aimed to bridge conversations, turning recommendations from those of diverse ancestry and those within the wider ecosystem into practice.

-By engaging with local communities of diverse ancestry on topics important for their greater inclusion in health research, alongside a wider professional stakeholder network where issues on diversity in health datasets is important, we ensure we all align so that we are better able to make change.
-Our ultimate goal is to support and enable others so we improve patient outcomes for those of non-European ancestry.
+By engaging with communities of diverse ancestry on topics important to address inequities in health outcomes and research, alongside a wider professional stakeholder network where issues on diversity in health datasets is important, we aimed to further understand how we can all work together to ensure that everyone can benefit from genomics research and medicine.